How I Steam My Face at Home (When My Skin Looks Dull and Annoyed)

 ✅ I stopped picking.
 The ritual helped me chill.
 Less stress = fewer zits.

-That’s the thing nobody talks about: facial steaming isn’t just for your skin.
+Facial steaming isn’t just for your skin.
 It’s relaxing AF.
 Add a few drops of eucalyptus oil, put on Lana Del Rey, and pretend you’re a Beverly Hills housewife hiding from your kids.

-Chronically Chic Towel Chronically Chic Towel
+Chronically Chic Cozy Wrap Towel Chronically Chic Cozy Wrap Towel

 Quick View